silo-finance/silo-contracts-v2/certora/specs/silo/README.md

 ### High-Level Properties

 - Inverse deposit - withdraw for collateralToken.
-For any user, the balance before deposit should be equal to the balance after depositing and then withdrawing the same amount.\
+For any user, the balance before deposit should be equal to the balance after depositing and then withdrawing the same amount.
+Silo Silo._total[ISilo.AssetType.*].assets should be the same.\
-  Implementation: rule `HLP_inverse_deposit_withdraw_collateral`
+  Implementation: rule `HLP_inverse_deposit_withdraw_collateral`\
+  Apply for mint, withdraw, redeem, repay, repayShares, borrow, borrowShares.\

-- Inverse deposit - redeem for collateralToken.
-For any user, the balance before deposit should be equal to the balance after depositing and then withdrawing the same amount.\
+- Additive deposit for the state while do deposit(x + y) should be the same as deposit(x) + deposit(y). \
-  Implementation: rule `HLP_inverse_deposit_redeem_collateral`
+  Implementation: rule `HLP_additive_deposit_collateral`
+  Apply for mint, withdraw, redeem, repay, repayShares, borrow, borrowShares, transitionCollateral.\

-- Inverse mint - withdraw for collateralToken.
-For any user, the balance before deposit should be equal to the balance after depositing and then withdrawing the same amount.\
+- Integrity of deposit for collateralToken, Silo._total[ISilo.AssetType.Collateral].assets after deposit should be equal to the Silo._total[ISilo.AssetType.Collateral].assets before deposit + amount of the deposit.\
+  Implementation: rule `HLP_integrity_deposit_collateral`
+  Apply for mint, withdraw, redeem, repay, repayShares, borrow, borrowShares, transitionCollateral.\

+- Deposit of the collateral will update the balance of only recepient.\
+  Implementation: rule `HLP_deposit_collateral_update_only_recepient`
+  Apply for mint, withdraw, redeem, repay, repayShares, borrow, borrowShares.\

+- Transition of the collateral will increase one balance and decrease another of only owner.\
+  Implementation: rule `HLP_transition_collateral_update_only_recepient`

+- LiquidationCall will only update the balances of the provided user.
+  Implementation: rule `HLP_liquidationCall_shares_tokens_balances`

+### Risk Assessment

+- A user cannot withdraw anything after withdrawing whole balance.\
+  Implementation: rule `RA_Silo_no_withdraw_after_withdrawing_all`

+- A user should not be able to fully repay a loan with less amount than he borrowed.\
+  Implementation: rule `RA_Silo_no_negative_interest_for_loan`

+- With protected collateral deposit, there is no scenario when the balance of a contract is less than that deposit amount.\
+  Implementation: rule `RA_Silo_balance_more_than_protected_collateral_deposit`

+- A user should not be able to deposit an asset that he borrowed in the Silo.\
-  Implementation: rule `HLP_inverse_mint_withdraw_collateral`
+  Implementation: rule `RA_Silo_borrowed_asset_not_depositable`

-- Inverse mint - redeem for collateralToken.
-For any user, the balance before deposit should be equal to the balance after depositing and then withdrawing the same amount.\
+- A user has no debt after being repaid with max shares amount. \
-  Implementation: rule `HLP_inverse_mint_redeem_collateral`
+  Implementation: rule `RA_Silo_repay_all_shares`

-- Inverse borrow - repay for debtToken.
-For any user, the balance before borrowing should be equal to the balance after borrowing and then repaying the same amount.\
+- A user can withdraw all with max shares amount. \
-  Implementation: rule `HLP_inverse_borrow_repay_debtToken`
+  Implementation: rule `RA_Silo_withdraw_all_shares`